NumberFour/node/doc/api/buffers.markdown

 * `'ascii'` - for 7 bit ASCII data only.
 This encoding method is very fast, and will strip the high bit if set.
+Note that this encoding converts a null character (`'\0'` or `'\u0000'`) into `0x20` (character code of a space).
+If you want to convert a null character into `0x00`, you should use `'utf8'`.

-* `'utf8'` - Unicode characters.
+* `'utf8'` - Multi byte encoded Unicode characters.
 Many web pages and other document formats use UTF-8.

+* `'ucs2'` - 2-bytes, little endian encoded Unicode characters.
+It can encode
+only BMP(Basic Multilingual Plane, U+0000 - U+FFFF).

 * `'base64'` - Base64 string encoding.

 * `'binary'` - A way of encoding raw binary data into strings by using only the first 8 bits of each character.
-This encoding method is depreciated and should be avoided in favor of `Buffer` objects where possible.
+This encoding method is deprecated and should be avoided in favor of `Buffer` objects where possible.
 This encoding will be removed in future versions of Node.